Robert Morris (pastor): Child sex abuse accusations and convictions

 Though Gateway Church initially supported Morris, it announced his resignation on June 17 after significant criticism.
 Morris was rebuked by state representative Giovanni Capriglione, former Southlake Mayor John Huffman, and state representative Nate Schatzline.
 On July 31, his son, James Morris, who had been set to take over his role of senior pastor in 2025, likewise resigned from all church positions.

 Clemishire's attorney said in 2024 that Robert Morris could not be criminally charged nor held civilly responsible for the abuse due to the statute of limitations that existed in the late 80s in both Texas and Oklahoma where the incidents occurred.
 Meanwhile, state representative Jeff Leach, chairman of the judiciary committee of the Texas House, called to improve "laws protecting and ensuring justice for victims of childhood sexual abuse" and holding the perpetrators responsible in wake of the allegations.

 On March 12, 2025, the Oklahoma attorney general Gentner Drummond's office announced that Morris had been indicted on five felony counts of "lewd or indecent acts to a child."
 The press release said "The statute of limitations is not applicable in this case because Morris was not a resident or inhabitant of Oklahoma at any time."
 In Oklahoma the statute-of-limitations countdown clock pauses (tolls) whenever the defendant resides outside of Oklahoma.
 Morris faced up to 20 years in prison for each charge.

 Morris surrendered to Oklahoma authorities on March 17, 2025.
 He was released minutes later, having posted his $50,000 bond.
-He pled guilty on October 2 and was taken into custody at the Osage County Courthouse in Pawhuska.
+He pleaded guilty on October 2 and was taken into custody at the Osage County Courthouse in Pawhuska.
 He was given a 10-year sentence but is only required to serve six months in the county jail.
 He must also register as a sex offender and pay $250,000 in restitution.
+He was released in late March 2026 after serving six months in jail.